2004 United States Senate election in South Dakota: Campaign

-Daschle also noticeably relied very heavily on the power of incumbency to win a fourth term.
-Some also argued that Stephanie Herseth's election to the state's only House seat hurt Daschle, as voters may not have been comfortable sending an all-Democratic delegation to Congress for the first time in many decades.
-Accusations that Daschle was possibly considering no longer being an official resident of South Dakota were believed to have offended voters there.
-Others have analyzed that Daschle's lengthy consideration and eventual rejection of a potential run for the presidency in 2004 took a toll on South Dakotans, who felt betrayed and used by Daschle as a result.

 When the race began in early 2004, Daschle led by seven points in January and February.
 By May, his lead minimized to just two points and into the summer polls showed a varying number of trends: either Daschle held a slim one to two-point lead, Thune held a slim one to two-point lead, or the race was tied.
 Throughout September, Daschle led Thune by margins of two to five percent.
 During the entire month of October into the November 2 election, most polls showed that Thune and Daschle were dead even, usually tied 49-49 among likely voters.
 Some polls showed either Thune or Daschle leading by extremely slim margins.

 Thune is a onetime aide to Senator James Abdnor, the man Daschle defeated in 1986 to gain his seat in the Senate.

 During Daschle's farewell address on November 19, 2004, he received a standing ovation from the Senate floor.
 His term as South Dakota's senator expired on January 3, 2005, with the commencement of the 109th Congress.
 Harry Reid took over as Minority Leader, and became Majority Leader in 2007.